Akbayan: Ideology and platform

-A centre-left party, Akbayan advocates for participatory democracy and a form of governance it characterizes as participatory socialism.
+A centre-left to left-wing party, Akbayan advocates for participatory democracy and a form of governance it characterizes as participatory socialism.
 The party includes both democratic socialists and social democrats as members.
-While Akbayan's political-economic platform rests on the democratic-socialist foundation which PDP–Laban ostensibly shares, the former differs greatly from the latter with regard to civil rights and law enforcement.

 The party has affiliate groups that represent government employees, women workers, migrants, as well as members of the LGBT community.
 The party's official website states that Akbayan is an activist organisation "and proud of it", and that it "vehemently condemn(s) torture, assassination, and other violent acts that undermine human rights and freedoms regardless of whoever commits them".

 Akbayan has been critical of abuses committed by some members of the Armed Forces of the Philippines (AFP) against fellow activists.
 It has also been critical of the Communist Party of the Philippines, particularly its actions in the countryside against peasant groups and communities and what these groups and communities see as the Maoist group's extortion activities.
 Due to its stance against right-wing extremism (from some elements of the AFP) and the Maoist far-left (CPP–NPA–NDF), Akbayan has been a target of both political groups.
 Following the killings of Keith and Nolven Absalon, Akbayan criticized the Makabayan bloc's response as being selective in its condemnation of the New People's Army's abuses, with the party called on the Makabayan bloc to denounce all the atrocities and abuses committed by the New People's Army.